hugomarisco/keykey.kitchen/content/recipes/tempe-cabe-garam/index.en.md

 footer: "*Enjoy this spicy, savory treat as a flavorful side dish that keeps you coming back for more.
 Tastilicious!*"
 ---
-*"Need a quick and delicious side dish to complement your main meal?
+Need a quick and delicious side dish to complement your main meal?
 This Tempe with Salt and Chili is just perfect!
-With its savory and spicy flavor and simple ingredients, this dish will make any meal extra special."*
+With its savory and spicy flavor and simple ingredients, this dish will make any meal extra special.

 Serves: 2-3\
 Time: 20 minutes